Kakori descendants say authorities need to do more to keep their memory alive | Law-Order

 - India

-Descendants of freedom fighters who executed the Kakori train robbery want the authorities to take steps so that the young generation does not forget them.
+Descendants of freedom fighters who executed the Kakori train robbery want the authorities to take steps so that people do not forget the martyrs.

 Shahjahanpur was home to many of those involved in the robbery carried out by revolutionaries on this day in 1925 to fund their movement.
 In Uttar Pradesh, the event is commemorated through Kakori Action Day.